jaericho/jaericho.github.io/_posts/2020-08-28-The-Big-Bang-Theory-Recut.md

 * Ep01 **The Skank Reflex Analysis** - The aftermath of Penny sleeping with Raj.
 * Ep03 *The Pulled Groin Extrapolation - maybe, Howard and Bernadette test a weekend out together.
 Leonard accompanies Amy to a wedding.*
 * Ep07 **The Good Guy Fluctuation** - Leonard tries to cheat on Priya.
 Leonard and Priya break up. *(Good, I couldn't stand Priya.)*
-* Ep08 *The Isolation Permutation - maybe, Amy's feelings are hurt by Penny and Bernadette*
+* Ep08 *The Isolation Permutation - maybe, Amy's feelings are hurt by Penny and Bernadette.*
 * Ep09 **The Ornithophobia Diffusion** - Leonard and Penny go on *not* a date.
 * Ep12 **The Shiny Trinket Maneuver** - Howard and Bernadette talk kids.
 Amy gets a tiara.
 * Ep13 **The Recombination Hypothesis** - Leonard and Penny go on a date.